elusivecodes/fQuery/README.md

 ## DOM

-The `DOM` class provides all the base methods for manipulating the DOM, performing AJAX requests, handling Cookies and more.
+The *DOM* class provides all the base methods for manipulating the DOM, performing AJAX requests, handling cookies and more.

-By default, a `DOM` class is created on the document context, and is assigned to the lowercase `dom` variable in the global scope.
+By default, a *DOM* class is created on the `document` context, and is assigned to the lowercase `dom` variable in the global scope.

-However, it is possible to create additional instances of the class on any Document context.
+However, it is possible to create additional instances of the class on any *Document* context.

 ```javascript
 const myDOM = new DOM(context);